cisagov/decider/docs/install/CentOS_7.md

 ## Install Note
+- Assumes terminal bracketed paste mode is off, hence the `;\` everywhere
+  - Without these, a sudo prompt eats later lines of a pasted block
 - Some files are created during the installation (in current dir)
   - Best to give yourself a temp dir
   - Make sure to delete this temp folder post-intall